Tamás Székely (biologist)

 Tamás Székely (born 24 May 1959) is a Hungarian evolutionary biologist and conservationist.
 He is the Professor of Biodiversity at the University of Bath and he holds an Honorary Professor position at the University of Debrecen, Hungary.
 He is also the Director of the Debrecen Biodiversity Centre.
 His 1999 article, Brood Desertion in Kentish Plover, laid the groundwork for the demographic hypothesis of sex roles' origin, demonstrating the social environment's influence on parental care dynamics.
 Székely has won multiple academic and conservation awards.

-Székely is renowned for his theoretical and empirical contributions to the demographic hypothesis regarding the origin of sex roles.
+Székely is known for his theoretical and empirical contributions to the demographic hypothesis regarding the origin of sex roles.
 In 2007, Székely co-edited Sex, Size & Gender Roles, confirming Darwin's conjectures that sexual selection is a major contributor to the overall pattern of male-biased size dimorphism in mammals, birds, and reptiles.
 Alongside others, he identified that the distribution of size differences between sexes in birds and mammals is leptokurtic.
 Székely co-edited Social Behaviour in 2010, offering an integrative perspective on studying behavioral complexity.
 Alongside Allen J. Moore and Jan Komdeur, he coined the term systems biology approach.
 Additionally, he founded the Maio Biodiversity Foundation in Cabo Verde in 2010.

 Education

-Tamás Székely commenced his studies at Kossuth Lajos University (now the University of Debrecen) in 1978, earning a diploma in teaching biology and chemistry.
-Between 1983 and 1986, he pursued his Ph.D. at the same institution, focusing on the temporal patterns of niche structure in forest passerine birds.
-His research during this time was significantly influenced by Professor Zoltán Varga's integrative approach, emphasizing the role of phylogeny in ecological patterns.
+In 1978, Tamás Székely commenced his studies at Kossuth University (now the University of Debrecen), Hungary, and successfully obtained a diploma in teaching biology and chemistry.
+From 1983 to 1986, he dedicated himself to his Ph.D. training at Kossuth University, concentrating on the temporal patterns of niche structure in forest passerine birds.
+The foundational conceptual framework he developed during these years was significantly shaped by Prof. Zoltán Varga's integrative research approach, emphasizing the critical importance of phylogeny in comprehending core patterns in ecology.

-In the late 1980s, Székely began studying shorebirds in Hungary's Dél-Alföld region, particularly investigating the behavioral diversity of plovers and sandpipers.
-During this period, he regularly contributed to the Hungarian science magazine Élet és Tudomány, where he summarized international research for a broader Hungarian audience.
-In addition to his academic commitments, he worked at the Hungarian Ornithological Society in Budapest, frequently commuting between Budapest and Debrecen while developing his research and teaching at Kossuth Lajos University.

-Following his doctoral studies, he undertook a postdoctoral research fellowship at the Edward Grey Institute of Field Ornithology at the University of Oxford from 1987 to 1988, where he explored reproductive strategies in birds within the emerging field of behavioral ecology.
+From 1987 to 1988, he spent a year as a postdoctoral research fellow at the Edward Grey Institute of Field Ornithology at Oxford, where he delved into the emerging topic of reproductive strategies within the nascent field of sociobiology (known as behavioral ecology in Europe).

-Research on Evolutionary Biology

-Tamás Székely is recognized for his contributions to evolutionary biology, particularly in understanding sex roles, mating systems, and parental care strategies in birds.
-His research integrates fieldwork, mathematical modeling, and phylogenetic analyses to explore the ecological and evolutionary mechanisms driving behavioral diversity in vertebrates.